-Features are added, removed, and changed through code changes.
-Environments need to be updated to receive those changes.
+Features are added, removed, and changed through code changes by the owning product teams.
+Environments must be updated to receive those changes.

 Does a feature become mandatory automatically?

-No, a feature becoming mandatory is not an automatic action.
-The product teams need to make a code change.
+No, a feature doesn't become mandatory automatically.
+The owning product team must make a code change.